James R. Hackney, JD, Dean

 This course is designed to provide international LLM students with an introduction to U.S. constitutional law.
 The course is especially recommended for LLM students who wish to take a U.S. bar exam.
 Topics may include judicial review, separation of powers, federalism, equal protection, state action, due process and fundamental rights, and the First Amendment.
 J.D. students may take this course only with permission of the Associate Dean for Academic Affairs.

-This course introduces graduates of law programs outside the United States to the practical application of U.S. legal discourse and legal research in the workplace.
-Students will have an opportunity to apply what they have learned about U.S. legal writing and research to the sort of tasks that they will be called upon to complete during their Co-op internship work experience.
-LLM students only.
+Introduces graduates of law programs outside the United States to the practical application of U.S. legal discourse and legal research in the workplace.
+Offers students an opportunity to apply what they have learned about U.S. legal writing and research to the types of tasks that they will be called upon to complete during their co-op internship work experience.